Don't miss!

 Our next Annual Meeting will take place on Friday 14th June 2024 at the Royal College of Pathologists in London.

-If you are not a member of the BTA and wish to become one this costs just £40 per year.
-To submit a form requesting membership please visit this webpage
+If you are not a member of the BTA and wish to become a member please go to this page

 • BTA Trainee Meeting 2024